kajott/CompoKit/src/cklaunch/README.md

 | Left / Right | Navigate to the previous or next sibling directory (in lexicographic order, case-insensitive).
 | Enter | Run the currently selected file.
 If an application has been configured for the file's extension in the `[Actions]` section of the configuration file, the configured application is run.
 Otherwise, the system's default operation is performed, just as if the file was double-clicked in Explorer.
 | Ctrl+Enter, Shift+Enter, Alt+Enter | If configured in the configuration file, open the currently selected file in an alternate application, independent of its extension.
 | Space | Mark the currently selected file (or subdirectory) as the default for this directory.
 When re-entering the directory later, the marked file is automatically selected instead of the parent directory (`[..]`).
 A star (`*`) is shown right of the name of the default file.
-Press Space on the `[..]` entry to remove the default mark for this directory.
+Press Space on the `[..]` entry to remove the default mark for a directory.
 | Esc | Exit the program, but only after being pressed **twice**.
 | Ctrl+Q | Exit the program immediately.
 | Ctrl+C | Copy the selected file's full path into the clipboard; if the `[..]` entry is selected, copy the current directory's name.
 | Ctrl+V | Navigate to the file or directory name that's currently in the clipboard.
 | drag&drop | Dragging a file or directory from another file manager into the CompoKit Launcher window navigates to the dropped directory or selects the dropped file.
+| F2 | Rename the currently selected item.
+If it's a directory, default file markings for it and its child directories are preserved.
 | F5 | Reload the configuration file and refresh the current directory listing.
 | alphanumeric keys | Quick navigation in the current directory, like in Explorer.